-Besides this friction between pain and joy, they’ve been some other big learnings since I became vegan almost three years ago.
+Besides this friction between pain and joy, they’ve been some other significant learnings since I became vegan almost three years ago.

 However, there’s also value in absolute honesty in what it’s really like to live a vegan lifestyle.
 It’s refreshing to see the challenges and what you could potentially expect.